ForestAdmin/agent-nodejs/docs/deployment/using-branches.md

 ![](../assets/branch-example.png)

 {% hint style="warning" %}
-This also means that any changes made to the origin environment (i.e production) will instantly reflect on your branch.\
+This also means that any changes made to the origin of your branch will instantly reflect on your branch.\
 \
-For those familiar with git's _rebase_, this means you will **never have to** **rebase** your branch on your origin environment (i.e production).
+For those familiar with git's _rebase_, this means you will **never have to** **rebase** your branch on its origin.
 {% endhint %}

 ### How do you create a branch?